Michael Gilkes (writer): Biography

 Gilkes was born in Georgetown, British Guiana (now Guyana).
 His involvement with theatre began in his native Guyana when he was about 12 years old, working in school theatre, and he went on to become involved with the Theatre Guild of Guyana.

 Gilkes taught at a number of universities in the Caribbean, Canada and the United Kingdom over the past 40 years, including at the University of Kent at Canterbury, the University of Warwick, the University of Guyana, the University of the West Indies (where he served as Reader in English and Head of the English department) in Barbados and the Sir Arthur Lewis Community College in St. Lucia.
 He was a Quillian Visiting Professor at Randolph-Macon Woman's College.
-In Bermuda he directed plays and taught a theatre workshop put on by the Department of Community & Cultural Affairs at The Berkeley Institute.
+In Bermuda, he directed plays and taught a theatre workshop put on by the Department of Community & Cultural Affairs at The Berkeley Institute.

 His work includes Couvade: A Dream-play of Guyana (published 1974), Wilson Harris and the Caribbean Novel (1975), and The Literate Imagination: Essays on the Novels of Wilson Harris (1989).
-An unfinished project that Gilkes was working on was the film Maira and the Jaguar People, set in the Rupununi in 2016, with a cast mainly featuring the indigenous Makushi population of Surama.
+In 1991, he directed Sargasso: A Caribbean Love Story, a hybrid film adaptation drawing on the 1966 novel Wide Sargasso Sea by Jean Rhys.
+An unfinished project that Gilkes was working on was the film Maira and the Jaguar People, set in the Rupununi region of Guyana in 2016, with a cast mainly featuring the indigenous Makushi population of Surama.

 His play Couvade was first performed in 1972 at the first Carifesta, and in 1978 was produced at the Keskidee Centre in London, directed by Rufus Collins, with a cast including Imruh Caesar and others.

 Gilkes died in London on 14 April 2020, aged 86, after contracting COVID-19.